 Don’t be afraid to have conversations about mental health

-With the lack of physical interaction that comes with working remotely, it’s natural for workers to feel isolated.
+With the lack of physical interaction that accompanies working remotely, it’s natural for remote employees to feel isolated.
 According to a survey from the American Psychiatric Association, nearly two-thirds of people working from home sometimes feel isolated or lonely, while 17% admitted feeling that way all of the time.

 That’s why the roundtable said it’s crucial for leaders not to shy away from having important conversations with their teams about mental health, and to check in regularly to make sure each employee feels seen, heard, and validated.